 Potential Pitfalls and Alternate Approaches (Aims 4.1-4.4)

 It is possible that the dams may cannibalize the litters.
 In that case, virgin mice will be bred again for consistency.
 It is also likely, since this is the first parity, that mammary gland development may not be fully mature yet.
 In this case, milk collection yield may be low at PND16.5.
 If that is the case, we may consider repeating the experiment again and collecting milk after a second parity to allow further mammary gland development.
 It is also possible that our model which only targets mammary adipocytes, may not cause an altered offspring phenotype which is often seen in maternal obesity.
-In that case, we will repeat this experiment using virgin C57BL6J mice that will be placed on a high fat diet to establish obesity then they will be mated with lean males and will be maintained on a high fat diet during pregnancy and lactation.
+In that case, we will repeat this experiment using virgin C57BL/6J mice that will be placed on a high fat diet to establish obesity then they will be mated with lean males and will be maintained on a high fat diet during pregnancy and lactation.
 We will then determine maternal, offspring and milk characteristics and compare that to our model to verify if obesity causes hyperactivation of mTORC1 in mammary adipocytes.

 Anderson SM, Rudolph MC, McManaman JL & Neville MC (2007).
 Key stages in mammary gland development.
 Secretory activation in the mammary gland: it’s not just about milk protein synthesis!
 Breast Cancer Res 9, 204.